dukeofharen/httplaceholder/docs/docs.md

 #### Scenario 2

 You can also use the full path to a file.
+NOTE!
+This only works if you enable the setting [allow global file search](#allow-global-file-search-optional).
+This setting is added as a security measure.

 ```yml
 - id: image-file